-The Core Banking System by Panamax helps with the efficient execution of common banking transactions such as credit processing, loans, standing instructions, deposits and much more.
-The system empowers end customers to have better control over their accounts, while ensuring safe, secure and convenient transactions.
-It also addresses the issue of geo-specific transactions, giving customers the freedom to carry out banking activities remotely.
+The Core Banking System by Panamax efficiently executes common banking transactions such as credit processing, loans, standing instructions, deposits and much more.
+It empowers end customers to have better control over their accounts, while ensuring safe, secure and convenient transactions.
+Our digital Core Banking System also addresses the issue of geo-specific transactions, giving customers the freedom to carry out banking activities remotely.
 Besides simplifying various banking processes, it allows BFSI industry to accelerate financial inclusions in remote areas.

 The CASA module of our Core Banking System supports multiple accounts including savings, current, recurring and overdraft.
 The system featuring account analysis capability and specified controls, provides facilities such as flexible service charges and fee options, a variety of interest accrual and payment methods, credit or debit interest on balances, cash management, standing instructions and fund transfers.